sguzunov/docs/docs/glue42-concepts/02_application-management/06_delphi/app-management-delphi.md

 *See the [Delphi 10](https://github.com/Glue42/native-examples/tree/main/glue-com/GlueDelphi) and [Delphi 7](https://github.com/Glue42/native-examples/tree/main/glue-com/GlueDelphi7) examples on GitHub.*

-Individual forms in a multi-form application can be registered as separate Glue42 applications.
-The forms to be registered as Glue42 apps must implement the [`IGlueApp`](../../../getting-started/how-to/glue42-enable-your-app/delphi/index.html#interfaces-iglueapp) interface and the main form must be registered as a Glue42 application factory in order to create and register the forms.
+Individual forms in a multi-form app can be registered as separate Glue42 apps.
+The forms to be registered as Glue42 apps must implement the [`IGlueApp`](../../../getting-started/how-to/glue42-enable-your-app/delphi/index.html#interfaces-iglueapp) interface and the main form must be registered as a Glue42 app factory in order to create and register the forms.

 ## App Factories

-To make a form a factory for Glue42 applications, implement the [`IAppFactory`](../../../getting-started/how-to/glue42-enable-your-app/delphi/index.html#interfaces-iappfactory) interface.
-The [`CreateApp`](../../../getting-started/how-to/glue42-enable-your-app/delphi/index.html#interfaces-iappfactory-createapp) method of the interface will be invoked by Glue42 whenever a new form is to be created as a Glue42 application:
+To make a form a factory for Glue42 apps, implement the [`IAppFactory`](../../../getting-started/how-to/glue42-enable-your-app/delphi/index.html#interfaces-iappfactory) interface.
+The [`CreateApp`](../../../getting-started/how-to/glue42-enable-your-app/delphi/index.html#interfaces-iappfactory-createapp) method of the interface will be invoked by Glue42 whenever a new form is to be created as a Glue42 app:

 ```delphi
 TMainForm = class(TForm, IAppFactory)